 If you would like to discuss buying Canadian Gold Maple Leaf coins, or any aspect of investing in gold, call 1-800-528-1380.
 We take calls 7:00 a.m. to 5:00 p.m.
 Mondays through Fridays.
 CMI Gold & Silver Inc. has traded in gold and silver bullion since 1973.
 For more information about us, read Doing Business with CMI Gold & Silver Inc.

-The minimum order for bullion purchases at CMIGS are five ounces of gold or platinum, ten ounces of palladium, or 200 ounces of silver.
+CMI has no minimum for for gold bullion coins.
 Orders up to $20,000 may be accepted without a deposit.
 Usually, payment by bank wire transfer is required for large orders.
 Sometimes, a deposit may be required before prices are locked in for large orders.